i2p/i2p.www/i2p2www/spec/plugin.rst

 =====================  ============================  ==============================================
          Jar                     Contains                         Usage
 =====================  ============================  ==============================================
+addressbook.jar        Subscription and blockfile    No plugin should need; use the NamingService
+                       support                       interface
-commons-logging.jar    Apache Logging                For plugins requiring Apache logging.
+commons-logging.jar    Apache Logging                Empty since release 0.9.30.

                                                      * Prior to Jetty 6 (release 0.9), this
                                                        contained Apache Commons Logging only.
                                                      * From release 0.9 to release 0.9.23, this
                                                        contained both Commons Logging and Tomcat
                                                        JULI.
-                                                     * As of release 0.9.24, this contains Apache Tomcat JULI logging only.
+                                                     * As of release 0.9.24, this contained Apache Tomcat JULI logging only.
                                                      * As of release 0.9.30 (Jetty 9),
                                                        this is empty.